madrury/mtg-draftbot/README.md

 ![A Nice Picture of a Draft](img/gruul-draft.png)

 This library implements an algorithmic drafting strategy for Magic: The Gathering, in the spirit of [MTG: Arena](https://en.wikipedia.org/wiki/Magic:_The_Gathering_Arena).
-It supports the ability to simulate drafters, and can learn a draft strategy from past data using a machine learning approach.
+It supports the ability to simulate drafters, and can learn a draft strategy from records of past drafts.

 ## Installation